zogar1993/zotvanks-md/Programming/CSS/pseudo selectors.md

 ## Pseudo Elements

 These use "::", and refer to things as *::before* or *::after*.
-They can work with ":" instead, but thats only because of retrocompatibility.
+They can work with ":" instead, but thats only because of retro-compatibility.

 ### ::before and ::after